The Wilderness Society (United States): Issues and campaigns

+Automobiles

+The development of the automobile allowed an abundance of the American population to travel to barren locations of nature.
+Modern appreciation of nature has turned into an interaction with consumerism rather than visiting raw, untouched patches of nature.
+With the development of automobiles came the building of roads and recreational development.
+The Wilderness society advocated against the construction taking place in rural areas of nature.
+They wanted nature to be preserved and untouched for its natural beauty and the creatures that inhabit it.

 Expanding protections for public wildlands

 The Wilderness Society mobilizes public support for legislation that protects public lands through protective wildlands designations.
 This includes adding new wilderness areas and national monuments into U.S. public lands systems.

-Wilderness Designation
+Wilderness designation

 The Wilderness Society supports legislation that protects unspoiled public lands as designated "Wilderness".
 A wilderness designation is the highest form of protection the government can give to any public land.
 Under The Wilderness Act, designated wilderness areas are protected, permanently, from new development, commercial activities, and motorized vehicles.

 As of 2016, the wilderness system contained more than 109 million acres of protected wilderness lands.
 This system includes more than 750 wilderness areas in all 50 states.
 The Wilderness Society says it has played a part in most additions to the National Wilderness Preservation System.
 Recent wilderness additions include: